-Following the release schedule the next update of the document will be in August 2013.
+Following the release schedule the next update of the QC document will be in August 2013.

-Quality ontrol: erification of conformance criteria
+Quality Control: Verification of conformance criteria

 Verification is performed in a test environment using a private cloud deployed at CESGA.
-During the technical infrastructure has been improved and now authorized verifiers are able to instantiate virtual machines by themselves using the OCCI interface commands.
-This streamlined the verification process, making the verifiers able to work independently with their timelines.
+During PY2, the technical infrastructure has been improved by enabling authorized verifiers to instantiate virtual machines by themselves using OCCI interface commands.
+This streamlined the verification process, making the verifiers able to work independently within their own timelines.

-The verification tools has been updated after every QC document release the document templates used by verifiers to document the verification.
-The templates provide a set of comprehensive Quality Criteria for each product being tested, and they are automatically generated to produce documents tailored on the components that are being tested.
+The verification tools has been updated after every QC document release as have the document templates used by verifiers to document the verification.
+The templates provide a set of comprehensive Quality Criteria for each product being tested, which are automatically generated to produce documents tailored on the components that are being tested.

-In order to optimize the verification process the new products releases are labeled depending on the changes introduced, and the number of checks to be performed depends on the release category:
+In order to optimize the verification process the new products releases are labelled depending on the changes introduced, and the number of checks to be performed depends on the release category:

 Major releases: May not be backward compatible.
-Verifiers must actively assess all assigned (from the verification product templates), test the new features and install the new product from scratch (or upgrade if it’s supported by the product).
+Verifiers must actively assess all assigned quality criteria (from the quality criteria verification product templates), test the new features and install the new product from scratch (or upgrade if it’s supported by the product).

 Minor releases: Backward compatible releases.
-Verifiers only check affected by update changes the rest of should be left in blank or just add a comment: "Minor release, this was already verified".
+Verifiers only check quality criteria affected by update changes the rest of quality criterion should be left in blank or just add a comment: "Minor release, this quality criterion was already verified".
 Verifiers still perform a package update and installation from scratch.

-Revision releases: Backwards compatible releases.
+Revision releases: Backward compatible releases.
 These releases include only bug fixes (without new features or major changes).
 The verifier only checks new package installation and upgrades.

 Since major releases are not frequent the verification effort can be reduced performing only the relevant checks.

 With UMD 2.0.0, released in July 2012, several changes were made in the verification process.
-To support new OS platforms (Debian6 or Scientific Linux 6) and to configure the UMD-2 repositories, the verification team has created a new set of VM golden copies to instantiate the new Virtual Machines in a short time.
+To support new OS platforms (Debian6 or Scientific Linux 6) and to configure the UMD-2 repositories, the verification team has created a new set of virtual machines (VM) golden copies to instantiate the new Virtual Machines in a short time.
 Contextualization scripts were also modified to include configuration templates for the most used IGE and EMI products.
 New configuration templates have been included into each new VM root directory after the first boot.
 These templates could be used by the verifiers to deploy a quick configuration testing in a few minutes; the configuration includes the test-bed services endpoints and also a standard configuration ready to be used as a small grid site.

 Once a product is tested the virtual image is stored in order to quickly instantiate a working instance of the service, for example to perform some functional cross-service tests.

-UMD, starting from UMD 2.0.0, is supporting multiple platform, the policy for software verification agreed by the SA2 members, is to perform QA criteria verification for all the platforms supported by a product release, and then to require – for the release in UMD- a successful staged rollout report submitted for at least one of the supported operating system.
+UMD, starting from version 2.0.0, is supporting multiple platforms, the policy for software verification agreed by the SA2 members, is to perform QA criteria verification for all the platforms supported by a product release, and then to require – for the release in UMD- a successful staged rollout report submitted for at least one of the supported operating system.

 All the changes have been included satisfactorily during the year, and verification efficiency has been improved substantially, more than 420 products (considering the different o.s. supported) were verified during the year.

-Provision of a oftware epository and support tools
+Provision of a Software Repository and support tools

-During SA2.4 continued to support SA2 software provisioning activities.
+During PY3 task SA2.4 continued to support SA2 software provisioning activities.
 The main achievement of the year was the extension of the internal workflow to support multiple platforms and multiple UMD repositories (UMD-1 and UMD-2).

 The detailed activities are described in the following sections.

-Request racker
+Request Tracker (RT)